sletz/eurorack-blocks/documentation/faust/mapping.md

 ```

 They represent the list of all values in FAUST that do not have a mapping in `erbui`.
-`/PHASER2/0x00/Bypass` represents an address in FAUST.
-This is what is used to control FAUST using OSC for example.
+`/PHASER2/0x00/Bypass` represents a control path in FAUST, which can be used with OSC for example.

 Let's say we want to bind the Phaser speed to a control in `erbui`.
 You do this by adding a FAUST binding, using its FAUST address: